quiet69/Omegle-IP-grabber/README.md

 # Omegle-IP-grabber
-grabs IP of omegle sessions(webrtc)
+grabs IP from omegle sessions(webrtc)
 ### How to use?
 - press ctrl+shift+i when in omegle video chat page
 - paste this code and the IP will be output to the console